planqtn/planqtn/docs/planqtn-studio/ui-controls.md

 Networks on the bottom.

 Tensors can be dragged from the Building Blocks Panel, to the canvas.
-See more details on the supported legos in [Build tensor networks](./build.md).
+See more details on the supported LEGOs in [Build tensor networks](./build.md).

 <center>
 <img src="/docs/fig/building_blocks_tensors.png" width="50%">